Flu1/Gull_polI/README.md

-This repository contains the sequences for the gull PolI reporters.
-Sequences for v1 and v2 plasmids can be found individually as .fasta files or together as .gb file.
+This repository contains the sequences for the gull PolI reporter.
+Sequences for the plasmid can be found as a .fasta file or as a .gb file.